Barn Burning: Themes

 Resentment and Racism

-William Faulkner situated the story in the American South during the post-Civil War period.
+In Barn Burning, William Faulkner writes about the American South during the post-Civil War period.
 The society in which the characters have to exist couldn’t be more socially and racially divided.
-Abner Snopes, the Snopes family’s father, is a poor farmer who works on the land owned by wealthy landowners.
-Even though he is white, economically and socially, he is closer to ex-slaves.
-This situation makes Abner resentful and angry.
-He hates wealthy white people, but he also finds black people inferior to him, which lays the foundation for this theme in Barn Burning.
+Abner, the Snopes family’s father, is a poor farmer who works on the land owned by wealthy landowners.
+Even though he is white, which should give him economical and social privilege, his real situation is closer to that of ex-slaves.
+This makes Abner resentful and angry.
+He hates wealthy White people, but he also finds Black people inferior to him, which lays the foundation for the racism theme in Barn Burning.

-Abner makes racist remarks when he talks about black servants in Major de Spain’s house.
+Abner makes racist remarks when he talks about Black servants in Major de Spain’s house.
 Partially, this sense of white supremacy is passed to Sarty too.
-He uses offensive language when he speaks about blacks.
-Racism is embedded deeply in the mind of every white character in the story.
+Racism is embedded deeply in the mind of every White character in the story.

-What makes Abner resentful and angry is that his financial situation is not much different from the ex-slaves.
-However, he thinks that he is better than De Spain because he is not using “black labour.”
+As you already know, what makes Abner resentful and angry is that his financial situation is not much different from that of ex-slaves.
+However, he thinks that he is better than De Spain because he is not using “black labor.”
 Abner tries to teach Sarty about the injustices of the sharecropping system.
 In this new post-Civil War reality, the differences between “white” and “black” become more blurred.
-By using racist language, Abner tries to restore it.
+By using racist language, Abner tries to restore the old way of life.

 The society in which Sarty lives is rapidly changing.
 However, it is not easy to escape the cycle of poverty in which the Snopes are trapped.
 The class war which Abner takes on makes it even harder for the family to make their ends meet.
-The Snopes represent an older South as the era of Industrialization comes to change it.
+The Snopes represent the old South as the era of Industrialization comes to change it.

 Quotes about Resentment and Racism